CISO Roundtable 2024:

 Action: Rather than outright disagreeing, I gathered data showing the pros and cons of each option, including costs, scalability, and ease of use.
 I presented my findings to my manager and proposed a compromise where we could use WordPress for certain parts of the project while maintaining the custom CMS for more complex requirements.
 My manager appreciated the data-driven approach, and we went with the hybrid solution.

-Solution: It saved time and resources while meeting the project’s needs.
+Result: It saved time and resources while meeting the project’s needs.

 7. Give an example of when you had to troubleshoot a problem under pressure.